GSA/ficam-playbooks/_piv/network/13_common_issues.md

   - Verify Revocation: this can indicate either an inability to download CRL or verify an OCSP response or a lack of availaiblity for live revocation information
   - Verify Chain Policy: this indicates that the certificate may not have a directly expressed or mapped certificate policy verifiable up to the trust anchor

-Do note that CAPI2 logs will include **all** PKI and X.509 events, to include things like TLS certificate validation for user visited websites, or other things like validation of code signing certificates for software updates.
+Do note that CAPI2 logs will include **all** PKI and X.509 events, to include things like:
+- TLS certificate validation for user visited websites.
+- code signing certificates for software updates.
+- Microsoft trust store updates.

 As a result, it may be a challenge to pinpoint specific error assoicated with smartcard logon; however, you can also filter results by event sources, in which case selecting **Winlogon**, may be able to target more useful errors.

 [![Screenshot of the CAPI2 Operational Event Filter capability]({{site.baseurl}}/assets/piv/CAPI2_log_filtering.png){:style="float:left"}]({{site.baseurl}}/assets/piv/CAPI2_log_filtering.png){:target="_blank"}{:rel="noopener noreferrer"}